Geography of Namibia: Coastal Desert

 Namibia's Coastal Desert is one of the oldest deserts in the world.
 Its sand dunes, created by the strong onshore winds, are the highest in the world.

 The Namib Desert and the Namib-Naukluft National Park are located here.
 The Namibian coastal deserts are the richest source of diamonds on earth, making Namibia the world's largest producer of diamonds.
 It is divided into the northern Skeleton Coast and the southern Diamond Coast.
 Because of the location of the shoreline—at the point where the Atlantic's cold water reaches Africa—there is often extremely dense fog.

 Sandy beach comprises 54% and mixed sand and rock add another 28%.
-Only 16% of the total length is the rocky shoreline.
+Only 16% of the total length is rocky shoreline.
 The coastal plains are dune fields, gravel plains covered with lichen and some scattered salt pans.
 Near the coast, there are areas where the dunes are vegetated with hammocks.
 Namibia has rich coastal and marine resources that remain largely unexplored.